pierridotite/NOMA/README.md

 - ✅ Experimental C interop (extern double-only calls; no autodiff)
 - ✅ Core math stdlib (sin, cos, tanh, exp, log, sqrt, abs, floor, ceil; f64; autodiff except floor/ceil)
 - ✅ Control flow (if/else, while; executed at compile-time lowering)
+- ✅ User-defined functions (inlined at compile-time, full autodiff support)

 ### Known limitations (current gaps)

-- **No user-defined functions**: all code lives in `fn main()`; you cannot define or call your own functions
 - Only SGD optimizer (no Adam/RMSprop)
 - No batching, dataset IO, or model serialization
 - C interop: double-only, no autodiff, interpreter (`run`) cannot execute externs
 - GPU PTX backend: experimental, elementwise `f64` only, demo host stub
 - Stdlib: limited to a few math functions `f64`; no RNG/BLAS/FFT
-- Control flow is evaluated at lowering: non-taken branches are not compiled; `while` expands the graph
+- Control flow is evaluated at lowering: non-taken branches are not compiled; `while` expands the graph (unrolling)
 - No autodiff through `floor`/`ceil` or external calls
 - **Single data type**: only `f64`; no integers, strings, or booleans as first-class types
-- **No nested tensors** or dynamic shapes; tensor dimensions must be known at compile-time
+- **Static Tensor Shapes**: Dimensions must be known at compile-time (current workaround for dynamic topology: use the "Capacity Reserve" pattern with masks)
 - **Struct definitions** are parsed but have no runtime semantics yet
 - **No error recovery** in parser; first syntax error aborts compilation
 - **No module/import system**: everything must be in a single file
 - **No debugging support** (no breakpoints, no source maps)
 - **Comparison ops** (`==`, `<`, etc.) return `0.0`/`1.0` scalars, not true booleans
+- **No recursion**: user functions are inlined; recursive calls will cause infinite loop at compile-time

 ### Planned

-- 🔲 User-defined functions
+- 🔲 **True Dynamic Topology**: Native `alloc`/`free` keywords for heap-based network growth
+- 🔲 **Standard Library**: Random Number Generation (RNG) for weight initialization
 - 🔲 Adam/RMSprop optimizers
-- 🔲 Batch processing
+- 🔲 Batch processing & File I/O (CSV/Safetensors)
 - 🔲 Model serialization

 ---